Smart-github-dev/Smart-github-dev/README.md

 ## 🔭 What I'm currently working on
 - Building a new blockchain-based decentralized application
-- Developing a 3D game using Unity
+- Developing a 2S,3D game using Unity and Cocos
 - Creating a portfolio website to showcase my projects

 ## 🌱 What I'm currently learning